DIN-Foundation/bcs-ntnu-2021/report/01-introduction.md

 ## 1.x.x Resultatmål

 - Deliver a high-level design document.
-- Develop the application as an open-source project inside DIN-Foundation's Github organization.
+- Develop the application as an open-source project inside DIN-Foundation's Github organization, which solves the scenario.
-- Present and demonstrate an application which solves a real-world SSI-problem in a Nordic Context.
+- Present and demonstrate that the application implemented solves the scenario.
 - Develop a discussion about interoperability in the SSI ecosystem.

 ## 1.x.x Effektmål